Tombstone promotion: Appointments Clause

 The President can use his plenary power under the Appointments Clause of the United States Constitution to nominate any officer to be retired in a higher grade, subject to Senate confirmation.

-For example, Navy rear admiral John D. Bulkeley served as president of the Board of Inspection and Survey for 21 years, having been retired in 1974 but immediately recalled to active duty, and was advanced to vice admiral on the retired list under the Appointments Clause when he retired permanently in August 1988.

-Navy rear admiral Levering Smith served as technical director or program head of the Navy's submarine-launched ballistic missile program for 20 years, having also been retired and recalled to active duty in 1974, and was promoted to vice admiral when he finally stepped down in November 1977.
+For example, Rear Admiral John D. Bulkeley, who served as president of the Board of Inspection and Survey for 21 years, was advanced to vice admiral on the retired list under the Appointments Clause when he retired permanently in August 1988.
+Rear Admiral Levering Smith, technical director of the Navy's submarine-launched ballistic missile program for 20 years, was promoted to vice admiral when he stepped down in November 1977.

 Service academy permanent professors

-Any permanent professor of the U.S. Military Academy or U.S. Air Force Academy whose grade is below brigadier general (all professors except the Dean), and whose service as permanent professor has been long and distinguished, may be retired in the grade of brigadier general at the discretion of the President, but with no increase in pay or allowances.
-For Air Force Academy professors, the secretary of the Air Force defines "long and distinguished" service to be 30 or more years of total active federal commissioned service and 10 or more years of continuous service as a permanent professor or department head.
-By 2018, nearly 80 percent of all retired Air Force Academy permanent professors had received a tombstone promotion to brigadier general.
+Under the Officer Personnel Act of 1947, any permanent professor, except the dean, of the U.S. Military Academy or U.S. Air Force Academy whose grade is below brigadier general and whose service as permanent professor has been long and distinguished, may retire in the grade of brigadier general at the discretion of the President, but with no pay increase.

+For Air Force Academy professors, the secretary of the Air Force defines "long and distinguished" service to be at least 30 years of total active commissioned service and at least 10 years of continuous service as a permanent professor or department head.
+By 2018, nearly 80 percent of retired Air Force Academy permanent professors had received a tombstone promotion to brigadier general.

 The equivalent of a permanent professor at the U.S. Naval Academy was originally an officer in the Corps of Professors of Mathematics.
-Like other Navy staff corps officers, professors of mathematics qualified for a tombstone promotion to commodore after 40 years of service.
-Congress halted appointments to the corps in 1916, and it expired when its last professor retired on July 1, 1936.
-The tombstone promotion for the defunct corps was repealed by the Officer Personnel Act of 1947, the same law that authorized the tombstone promotion for permanent professors at the Military Academy and later the Air Force Academy.
-The Naval Academy reestablished a permanent military professor program in 1997, whose officers can remain at the Naval Academy until statutory retirement, like their counterparts at the other two service academies, but do not receive a tombstone promotion.
+Like other Navy staff corps officers, professors of mathematics qualified for tombstone promotions to commodore after 40 years of service.
+Congress halted appointments to the corps in 1916, and it expired when the last professor retired on July 1, 1936.
+The tombstone promotion for the defunct corps was repealed by the Officer Personnel Act.
+The Naval Academy reestablished a permanent military professor program in 1997, but retiring officers do not receive a tombstone promotion.